blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/⚔️ Wars and Conflicts/Timeline of History.md

 - Chandragupta gave elephants to keep Seleucus at bay and conquered all of India and formed the Mauryan empire (except the Tamil Kings)
 - The Tamil Kings (Kerala and Tamil Nadu) were merchants and had spices
 - They traded spices with the Arabians via the seas
+- ~200 AD: The last Upanishads were completed during this period
 ### China
 - 221 BC: China put itself back together with the Qin Dynasty which followed Legalism
 - They now had three philosophies: Confucianism (morals), Taoism (Dao) and Legalism (Obey the Law)